mansivyas/powerbi/README.md

 # PowerBI
+PowerBi Demo Projects to showcase the dahsboard and reports in PowerBI application.
-Download the PowerBI App from the Microsoft Website to view the .pbix file committed in this repositroy PowerBi Demo Projects.
-Just for sharing purposes only
+Download the PowerBI App from the Microsoft Website to view the .pbix file committed in this repositroy.